 The Scriptures wrap up with the seeds of the new humanity beginning to bloom.
 Secure in Jesus’ completed work and authority, the new humanity starts reflecting God’s nature and fulfilling their mission on the earth.
-And they do so amid the challenge of what it means to be human (in this present age) and in the face of opposition from the corrupt Empire-Religion alliance.
-Anchoring their vision in the knowledge that faithfulness to the task will culminate in a coming new age on a restored earth.
+And they do so amid the challenge of what it means to be human (in this present age) and in the face of brutal opposition from the corrupt Empire-Religion alliance.
+The new humanity stands firm by anchoring their vision in the knowledge that faithfulness to the Genesis-mandate will culminate in a coming new age on a restored earth.

-Not only do the Scriptures reveal the majesty and character of God, informing our worldview, our values and our reason for being (the existential questions), it also serves as a mirror in which we see and reflect on our state, growth and development as a human being (the identity questions).
+Not only do the Scriptures reveal the majesty and character of God, informing our worldview, our values and our reason for being (the existential questions), it also serves as a mirror in which we see and reflect on our growth and development as human beings (the identity questions).

 - In observing the struggles and failings of those who have gone before us, we learn about God’s grace and mercy, His patience and unfailing love.

 - In observing Jesus, we see God’s Model for and Promise of a New Humanity.

 - In imitating the life and teachings of Jesus, the Holy Spirit nurtures His Nature within us, enabling us to partner with Jesus and His new humanity in making a better world.